ECF 601/FACC 701: Examination: Principles and Practices

 This course is cross-listed with MBA 810.

 The opportunity to commit and conceal fraud exists only when there are assets susceptible to misappropriation and a lack of internal controls to prevent or detect fraud.
-This course will focus on the high-risk fraud environments wherein assets are more vulnerable to misappropriation and fraud environments heightened by either a lack of, or non-functioning of, internal controls.
-Various fraud investigative methods and the process for communicating an expert report will play an essential role in these studies
+This course will focus on the high-risk fraud environments wherein assets are more vulnerable to misappropriation and fraud because of either a lack of, or non-functioning of, internal controls.
+The study of various fraud investigative methods and the process for communicating an expert report will be an essential part of this course.

 ECF 658: Data Mining